 MEET THE FOUNDER

 Sue Gehling ARNP, MSN, a Psychiatric Nurse Practitioner, is the founder of Classroom Clinic.
 She grew up on a farm in western Iowa, and understands the rural lifestyle.
 In fact, her graduating class only had 42 students, and she often walked beans or detasseled corn to earn money.
 She has worked in the healthcare field for over 30 years.

 Q: Why did you start a school-based telehealth company?

 A: I was frustrated.
 I have lived in rural Iowa my entire life and believe it is a great place to raise my children.
 But families in rural communities lack access to critical children’s services.
 As a psychiatric provider, I have listened to the frustrations and felt the despair of many families over the years.
 That anguish is what motivated me to try and make a difference.

 A: There is a growing and unmet need for children's mental health services for within both rural and urban communities throughout the state.
 New models of care are necessary to better meet these needs.
 Our technology platform allows us to connect psychiatric providers with school districts, improving access for children in rural Iowa.

 A: We are determined to help improve children's access to care by utilizing technology and integrating services into nontraditional places.
 Through creativity and collaboration, we believe we can help address the student mental health needs so many school districts struggle with.

-A: We understand how difficult it is to access children's mental health services in rural communities because we also live here.
-Healthcare in rural America can be a challenge.
+A: We understand how difficult it is to access children's mental health services through traditional mental health systems.
+Finding healthcare can be a challenge.
 Besides waiting months for an appointment, families may also have to drive significant distances to a provider's office.
 This means lost instructional time for the student.
-Placing services in schools is convenient for rural families, and helps reduce the stigma associated with mental health care.
+Placing services in schools is convenient for families, and helps reduce the stigma associated with mental health care.